kdumais111/The-Civic-Side/README.md

 ### To interact with the dashhboard:

 • Pick your metrics of choice from the map drop-down menus – compare the maps side-by-side to see which metrics do (and don't) correlate with each other

-• Scroll down and pick a zip code from the next drop-down menu to populate the tables
+• Use the table drop-down menu to display more detailed 311 and campaign finance data for the city of Chicago as a whole or a zip code of your choice

 ### Enjoy exploring the Civic Side!